rizzolab/mol2db/README.md

 m2db --autocommit create DATABASE_NAME
 ```

-Set up your configuration file for you psql access.
+Set up your configuration file for your psql access.
 This command will make these flags as default psql credential information
 into your psql database.
 An example:
 ```